alexwcheng/crack-detection/README.md

 #
 ### CNN Metrics

 I analyzed confusion matrix results of the CNN models, then determined accuracy, precision, recall, and F1 score metrics.
 Next, I plotted prediction probabilities for each type of classification.
 Prediction probabiities are important in crack detection.
 Architects and engineers want to be certain that they are not missing any significant, potentially dangerous deficiencies.
 Otherwise, there will be a significant professional liability.
 So I determined a prediction probability "cutoff" point at which an image would need to be manually checked by a person, since the model is not "confident" enough in its prediction for architects and engineers to trust the prediction completely.
+The decided cutoff was **90% prediction probability.**

+• For "general" versus "specific" classification (2 classes) - the model was able to classify with 90.4% accuracy.

+• For material type classification (5 classes) - the model was able to classfy with 91.2% accuracy.

+• For "cracked" versus "not cracked" classification (2 classes) - the model was able to classify with 81.4% accuracy.

 ![Prediction Probabilities At Each Stage Of Classification](/Images/Prediction_Probabilities/Prediction_Probabilities_Slide.jpg)